Nick-Gottschlich/cliTerm2/README.md

     echo PATH="$HOME/.cliTerm2:${PATH}" >> ~/.bash_profile
     source ~/.bash_profile
     ```
-* Now you can change the terminal background like so:
+* Now type this to see what you can do:
     ```
-    $ cliTerm2 earthporn
+    $ cliTerm2 help
     ```

 # Usage